GSA/challenges-and-prizes/_historical-challenges/va-care-coordination-for-improved-outcomes-challenge.md

   to support more modern models that depend on a clear plan of care shared by all members of the care team.
-This EHR will use a range of structured data including natural language, template free-text, semi-structured, structured but not standardized, and standardized community terminologies.
-VA will use LOINC for laboratory results, RxNorm for medications, and SNOMed for health conditions, and clinical observations.
+This EHR will use a range of structured data including natural language, template free-text, semi-structured, structured but not standardized, and standardized community terminologies. <p></p>VA will use LOINC for laboratory results, RxNorm for medications, and SNOMed for health conditions, and clinical observations.
   Other standards may also be used for occupational history and roles.
 In addition to traditional EHR data, the new EHR will allow clinicians and patients to specify